ivanmvh/databases-ivanmvh/README.1.md

 ## Getting Started

+In this project, we used a relational database to create the initial data structure for a vet clinic.
+We created a table to store animals' information, insert some data into it, and query it.

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL that can be used to recreate a database.

-- Use [schema.sql](./schema.sql) to create all tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

 <a name="readme-top"></a>